The earlier in the process, the better!

 Sophomore and junior years are the most popular options to begin working with a college counselor, because of the beginning of SAT or ACT testing.
 We are happy to start working with the family before the student actually even thinks about college.
 A clear goal often helps students focus on their grades and future too.
 Talk about motivation!

 Although we work with seniors, it is best not to wait until 12th grade as more strategic planning can be done in earlier grades.
 We assist seniors with the college process, but many things such as extracurricular activities, high school course plan, and summer activities have already been chosen and can’t be changed.
 For the most effective planning, start early.
+We also only take 25 students in each class, so our senior class is usually full by the summer before senior year even starts!

-This is one of the main reasons we’ve chosen to work with middle school students for free.
 The high school consulting package can be started during the freshman and sophomore years for the same price as starting during junior year!
 These early years are critical in developing a plan and helping the student along the path towards success in higher education.
 Consultations are available at hourly rate of $150/hour so parents can get expert advice any time that they have educational questions.